rixiepakuna/PokemonGenerator/README.txt

 Tutorial:
 1. Make sure index.html and PokeSpawner.js are working and together. crawler.html is unnecessary; it is simply the machine that autofilled out the eggmoves for me.
 You can delete it if you desire.
-2. Open the index.html in a web browser.
+2. Open index.html with a web browser (I recommend Chrome).
-3. Select approprite location/time of year.
+3. Select approprite location/time of year from the drop-down menus.
-4. Press the button.
+4. Press the button that says "Enter".
-5. Read the instructions that show up explaining how to see your results.
+5. Find your results in the Console.
 Remember!
 - You can always spawn an Overpopulated Pokemon instead of rolling.
 - Temp mods are not allowed to spawn Endangered Pokemon.
 If you are a temp mod and you get one of those, I'm afraid you'll need to roll again.